waikereru/waikereru.github.io/_pages/team.md

 - **Tim Salmond** is the sponsor for Walk Longbush, creating a network of tracks through the bush.
 - **Jennie Harre-Hindmarsh** is the sponsor for the Wild Lab Tiaki Taiao educational programme for local children.
 - **Lois Easton** is the sponsor for the Waimatā River and wetland restoration projects
-- **Graeme Atkins** is the sponsor for the 1769 Garden and mātauranga about indigenous species at Waikereru.
+- **Graeme Atkins** is the sponsor for the 1769 Seed Archive and mātauranga about indigenous species at Waikereru.
 - **Steve Salmond** is Webmaster and IT advisor for Waikereru.